valdar/kamelets-workshop/README.didact.md

 ```
 ([^ execute](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=newTerminal$$jbang%20--cp%20.%20CamelJBang@apache/camel%20run%20kamelet-test.yaml))

 **NOTE:** the trick here is to use `--cp .` to include the current directory in the Java path.
 Since the `camel-kamelet` component looks into `classpath:/kamelets` to find Kamelets to use, it will be able to find the `./kamelets/my-random-source.kamelet.yaml` file as well.
+There's a [new flag coming in 3.14](https://github.com/apache/camel/pull/6471) to load kamelets from a local directory: `--local-kamelet-dir`.

 If you see the expected data, we're done!